-Sao Paolo, Vila Mariana, forensic anthropological and archeological center of the federal university.
-Relatives of missing persons talk with scientific committee members from the Perus working group. ©ICRC/CRUPPE, Marizilda
+Sao Paolo, Vila Mariana, forensic anthropological and archeological centre of the federal university.
+Relatives of missing persons talk with scientific committee members from the Perus working group.
+Marizilda CRUPPE/ICRC

-"Forensic science is recognised today as an important part of any effort on the missing and humanitarian forensic action has emerged as a discipline that best captures the necessary forensic knowledge and skills", says Peter Maurer, President of the ICRC, in a statement for the event.
-"Families have played a vital role in the development of forensic science, in particular the Abuelas de Plaza de Mayo, who have effectively pioneered the development of humanitarian forensic action" adds Peter Maurer.
-The symposium is paying tribute to the President of the Abuelas' organization, Ms Estela Barnes de Carlotto, for this important contribution to the resolution of missing persons cases and prevention of people going missing.
+"Forensic science is recognized today as an important part of any effort on the missing and humanitarian forensic action has emerged as a discipline that best captures the necessary forensic knowledge and skills," says Peter Maurer, President of the ICRC, in a statement for the event.
+"Families have played a vital role in the development of forensic science, in particular the Abuelas de Plaza de Mayo, who have effectively pioneered the development of humanitarian forensic action," adds Peter Maurer.
+The symposium is paying tribute to the president of the Abuelas' organization, Estela Barnes de Carlotto, for this important contribution to the resolution of missing persons cases and prevention of people going missing.

 The event in Coimbra is part of ICRC's Missing Persons Global Response, a four-year initiative to create a global community of practice and common technical standards to better tackle the issue of missing people and support their families.
 The meeting in Coimbra follows workshops hosted in Antigua, Guatemala, in May, Sarajevo, Bosnia and Herzegovina, in July, and Dead Sea, Jordan in September, as well as Nicosia, in Cyprus in October.
 The workshops focused on various issues and challenges such as collecting and sharing information about missing migrants, supporting the families of the missing and organising the search for missing persons.